sammck/aws-dev-box-template/README.md

 ### From PyPi

-The current released version of `secret-kv` can be installed with
+The current released version of `aws-dev-box-template` can be installed with

 ```bash
 pip3 install aws-dev-box-template